Formal Verification and Model checking

 $ cd /source/tutorial/

 Several files should have appeared in the ~/tuto-mcsimgrid directory of your computer.
-This tutorial uses ndet-receive-s4u.cpp, that uses the S4U interface of SimGrid, but we provide a MPI version if you prefer (see below for details on using the MPI version).
+This lab uses ndet-receive-s4u.cpp, that relies the S4U interface of SimGrid, but we provide a MPI version if you prefer (see below for details on using the MPI version).

 Code of ndet-receive-s4u.cpp: click here to open